 Dr. Pearson is a veteran English teacher, former journalist, and published author.
 Pearson’s fiction and essays have appeared not only in his book of short stories, Famous Last Lines (2013, Mainstreet Rag Publishing Company), but also in The Best American Sports Writing 2011, Altered States, Aethlon, Blueline, Broken Bridge Review, Carve, North Dakota Quarterly, Short Story, Sport Literate, Stories, and Suicidally Beautiful.

-The Writing Center has hosted visiting writers Tobias Wolff ’64, Pinckney Benedict ’82, Naomi Shihab Nye, Jane Leavy, Christine Brennan, Daniel Hoffman, David Kindred, Gene Weingarten, and Lew Schneider.
+The Humphrey Family Writing Center was established in 2008 through the generosity and vision of Wolcott "Bud" Humphrey, Jr. '41; Peter Humphrey '72 and his wife, Sally; John B. Humphrey '75; and Christopher Humphrey '02, Peter and Sally's son.
+The Center has hosted visiting writers such as Tobias Wolff ’64, Pinckney Benedict ’82, Sam "S.C."
+Gwynne ’70, Naomi Shihab Nye, Jane Leavy, Christine Brennan, Daniel Hoffman, David Kindred, Gene Weingarten, and Lew Schneider.